Entanglement and Absorbing-State Transitions in Interactive Quantum Dynamics

-We perform a Stinespring dilation~\cite{nielsen2002quantum} of the channel at $\pf=1$, such that each measurement consists of swapping out one of the system spins for an ancilla spin prepared in the state $\ket{\uparrow}$.
-The steady-state entropy of $\rhoavg$ is the amount of entanglement between the system and ancilla qubits; meanwhile, the conditional entanglement entropy of trajectories is the entanglement entropy of the wavefunction of the system once we measure all the ancillas.
-From this perspective, even in the case of perfect feedback, the measurements acquire more information than the feedback can correct: for example, if two system qubits are entangled and we swap one out into the environment, the environment acquires information about the other half of the entangled pair but feedback need not correct it.
-Next, consider the dynamics of the dilated channel when the steady-state defect density is very low.
-The system consists of a dilute set of ``live'' (spin-down) regions.
-Because of diluteness, collisions between live regions (which generate entanglement between them) are rare.
-However, processes where a qubit in the live region is swapped out into the environment are common, since $\pme$ is $O(1)$.
+\emph{\textbf{Argument for Separate Transitions---}} We now argue more directly that a sliver of Phase II generically separates the two transitions, provided that the absorbing-state transition is continuous.
+We perform a Stinespring dilation~\cite{nielsen2002quantum} of the channel at $\pf=1$, such that each measurement consists of swapping out one of the system spins for an ancilla spin prepared in $\ket{\uparrow}$.
+The steady-state entropy of $\rhoavg$ is the entanglement between the system and ancilla qubits; meanwhile, the entanglement entropy of trajectories is that of the system's wavefunction once we measure all the ancillas.
+Consider the dynamics when $n_d \ll 1$. ``Live'' (spin-$\downarrow$) regions are dilute, and collisions between them are rare.
+However, processes where a qubit in the live region is swapped into the environment are common, since $\pme$ is $O(1)$.
 Suppose the live region is initially entangled with the rest of the system.
-Before it encounters its nearest neighbor, it undergoes many measurement/feedback processes.
+Before it encounters a neighbor, it undergoes many measurement/feedback processes.
 Therefore, the rest of the system is now entangled with the live region together with the qubits that were swapped out.
-When collisions are rare, the number of swapped-out qubits exceeds the number of qubits that remain in the live region.
-Assuming the dynamics is chaotic, one can then apply the decoupling principle~\cite{schumacher2002approximate} to argue that the live region is decoupled from the rest of the system: instead, the rest of the system is now entangled with the environment.
-Since decoupling happens between collisions, large-scale entanglement cannot build up in the dilute limit and the system must be in an area-law phase.
-The key point is that there is a competition between the rate of collisions (set by $n_d$) and the rate of swaps (set by $\pme$), and the former can be made arbitrarily small relative to the latter near the absorbing-state transition.
-(In our numerics, $n_d$ at the critical point is still relatively high at the accessible system sizes, so this asymptotic separation might not be visible.)
+Collisions are rare, so the number of swapped-out qubits exceeds the number of qubits that remain in the live region.
+By the decoupling principle~\cite{schumacher2002approximate}, the live region is decoupled from the rest of the system: instead, the rest of the system is now entangled with the environment.
+Since decoupling happens between collisions, large-scale entanglement cannot build up and the system remains in an area-law phase.
+Crucially, the rate of collisions (set by $n_d$) can be made arbitrarily small relative to the rate of swaps (set by $\pme$), by going near the absorbing-state transition~\footnote{In our numerics, $n_d$ at the critical point is still relatively high at the accessible system sizes, so this asymptotic separation might not be visible.}.